vecorel/vecorel.github.io/CODE_OF_CONDUCT.md

+---
+layout: page
-# Contributor Covenant Code of Conduct
+title: Code of Conduct
+permalink: /code-of-conduct/
+---

 ## Our Pledge